 Demand for ESG investing is rising.
-Yet for many, there is still a lack of clarity around what ESG is, what strategies are available and the implications for an investor’s portfolio.
+Yet for many, there is still a lack of clarity around what ESG is, what strategies are available and the potential implications for an investor’s portfolio.
 Understanding how a fund approaches ESG investing and the types of factors they may prioritize can give investors more confidence about which funds align to their values.

 Values-based investors can benefit from gaining a better understanding of the ESG investment process